viamin/ruby-maat/README.md

 + *svn:* Use the `-r` option to specify a range of interest, for example `-r {20130820}:HEAD`.
 + *p4:* Use the `-m` option to specify the last specified number of changelists, for example `-m 1000`.
 + *tfs:* Use the `/stopafter` option to specify the number of changesets, for example `/stopafter:1000`

+#### ⚠️ Windows user?
+Use GitBASH when interacting with Code Maat

+Code Maat expects its Git logs to have UNIX line endings.
+If you're on windows, then the simplest solution is to interact with Git through a Git BASH shell that emulates a Linux environment.
+The Git BASH shell is distributed together with Git itself.

 #### Generate a Subversion log file using the following command: